tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Notable Items/Ring of the Warded Mind.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-This dull silver ring, of Dwarven make, is difficult to focus on, always seeming to want to slide out of your eyesight.
+![[ring-of-warded-mind-seeker.jpg|right|400]]This dull silver ring, of Dwarven make, is difficult to focus on, always seeming to want to slide out of your eyesight.
 It radiates abjuration magic.

 %%Campaign:dufr%%
 [[Agata]] was wearing this ring, and it was taken by the [[Dunmar Fellowship]].
 Soon after [[Seeker]] attuned to this ring, he was telepathically contacted by a fey creature, claiming to be [[Typhina]], a native of the [[Feywild]]. [[Typhina]] said that she was once the guardian of an ancient tree in the [[Heartwood Grove]], in [[Amberglow]], protecting a tree that was the essence of wood itself. [[Agata]], when she was banished from the [[Feywild]], stole a branch of this tree, using it for nefarious magic. [[Typhina]] was sent to retrieve this branch, but she failed, and was killed by [[Agata]].
 Yet, [[Typhina]] says, [[Agata]] did not know the power of this ring.
 When she died, her soul was preserved in this ring, and now she is seeking a way to return to the [[Feywild]], where she believes she can be reborn if she returns to the [[Heartwood Grove]].
 The ring, she says, was a gift of the [[Dwarves|dwarven]] scholar [[Daruk]], who traveled to the [[Feywild]] many years ago, seeking to understand the elemental essences of living things.